 Located just outside of Killarney, Co.
-Kerry (within an hour and a half’s reach of Ireland’s second biggest city, Cork) is Carrauntoohil, the tallest of the Macgillycuddy’s range and Ireland’s highest peak.
-Standing at a height of 3,406 feet (1,038metres), it’s not a huge mountain by any standards but certainly deserves respect and care for anyone attempting to reach the top.
+Kerry, within an hour and a half’s reach of Ireland’s second biggest city, Cork and about four hours from the capital Dublin is Carrauntoohil, the tallest of the Macgillycuddy’s range and Ireland’s highest peak.
+“Corrán Tuathail” in Irish, meaning “Tuathail’s Sickle” stands at a height of 3,406 feet (1,038metres).
+It’s not a huge mountain by any standards but certainly, deserves respect and care for anyone attempting to reach the top.

 Marking the top of Carrauntoohill is a giant cross and there are a number of plaques which have been mounted in memory of fallen climbers.
-There is also a simple walled, square shelter (with no roof), which you can sit inside to escape the bite of the wind and eat your sandwiches.
-On a clear day you can see the Atlantic in the distance and the view across the surrounding Macgillycuddy’s Reeks makes the climb more than worthwhile.
+There is also a simple walled, square shelter with no roof, which you can sit inside to escape the bite of the wind and eat your sandwiches or whatever packed lunch and snacks you’ve brought.
+On a clear day, you can see the Atlantic in the distance and the view across the surrounding Macgillycuddy’s Reeks makes the climb more than worthwhile.

 This is definitely a climb we would recommend to anyone with a reasonable level of fitness.
-But be prepared for bad weather and be sure you are familiar with the trail before embarking on this climb.
-If you do so, you’ll have a rewarding, memorable and enjoyable experience climbing Carrauntoohil, Ireland’s highest mountain.
+If you are prepared for bad weather and make yourself familiar with the trail before embarking on this climb, you’ll have a rewarding, memorable and enjoyable experience climbing Carrauntoohil, Ireland’s highest mountain.